Voice Over Artist – Consultant – Award-winning Educator & Trainer – Audio Producer – Studio Designer/Project Mgr

-After graduating from Dartmouth High, David was the first student to enroll in the NSCC’s Radio TV Broadcasting program in the late 70’s.
+After graduating from Dartmouth High, David was the very first student to enroll in NSCC’s Radio-TV Broadcasting program in the late ’70s.
 Starting in Windsor as a News Reporter & Announcer, Dave has worked in almost every department in Radio.
-After leaving Nova Scotia to become Sports Director of the OK Radio Group in Alberta, Arnie Patterson would later bring David back home to Dartmouth’s 680 CFDR as their youngest full-time on-air personality.
-Later in the 80’s he accepted an “offer he couldn’t refuse” and moved to the Annapolis Valley to later become Program Manager of both the AVR Network & Magic 97 under maverick independent owner, the ‘late’ Neil McMullen.
-In 1995, a year before Neil retired and sold the company, Dave left AVR Ltd. and began teaching at the Nova Scotia Community College assisting in the College’s upgrading of the Radio TV Arts curriculum and it’s Media-Centre expansion.
+After leaving Nova Scotia to become Sports Director of the OK Radio Group in Alberta, Halifax Broadcaster Arnie Patterson would later bring David back home to Dartmouth’s heritage Radio station 680 CFDR as their youngest full-time on-air personality.
+Later in the 80’s he accepted an “offer he couldn’t refuse” and moved to the Annapolis Valley and later became Program Manager of both the AVR Network & Magic 97 under ‘maverick’ independent owner, the ‘late’ Neil McMullen.
+In 1995, a year before Neil sold the company, Dave left AVR Ltd. and began teaching at the Nova Scotia Community College Kingstec Campus, assisting in the College’s upgrading of the Radio-TV Arts curriculum and it’s Kentville Media-Centre expansion.

-On his first trip to NAB (National Association of Broadcasters) in New Orleans in ’81, Dave was one of only 6 Canadians to attend.
-With a growing CV, he continued professional development with NAB, Billboard and CRS Programming in ’86, ’87, ’89 and ’91.
-He attained his Nova Scotia Teaching License Certification in 1997 and also studied Digital Audio at Avid’s Digidesign Centre in Burbank, California in 1998.
-Though initially planning to teach for only 5 years, David just completed his 24th year as an instructor in the popular NSCC RTJ (Radio TV Journalism) program in Dartmouth, Nova Scotia.
-“When an RTJ graduate is hired… or the phone rings for career advice 10 years later, those are the most satisfying ‘teaching’ moments.”
+On his first trip to NAB (National Association of Broadcasters) in New Orleans in 1982, Dave was one of 6 Canadians to attend.
+With a growing CV, he continued professional development with NAB, Billboard and CRS Programming in ’86, ’87, ’89 and 1991.
+He attained his Nova Scotia Teaching License in ’97 and also studied Digital Audio at Avid’s Digidesign College Centre in Burbank, California in 1998.
+Though initially planning to teach for only 5-7 years, David completed over 23 years as an instructor in the popular NSCC RTJ (Radio TV Journalism) program.
+“When every Radio graduate was hired… or when the phone rings for career advice 10 months or 10 years later, those are ‘the’ most satisfying teaching moments.”

-In May 2007, the NSCC’s RTA program re-located from Kentville to the new ‘high-tech-green’ Ivany Campus in Dartmouth.
+In 2007, NSCC’s RTA program re-located to the new ‘high-tech-green’ Ivany Campus in Dartmouth.
 David designed and managed the 9 Radio training studios described by others as “one of the best post-secondary Radio and Television Training Centres in Canada”.
-His NSCC faculty colleagues have included veteran CTV & CBC Journalist Yvonne Colbert, TV Producer & Video Wiz Stephen Melanson, former C100 Creative Writer & Jack 92-9 On-Air Personality Nicolle Bellefontaine and the newest addition to the NSCC RTJ faculty, global journalist and former CBC TV Anchor Erin Moore.
+His NSCC faculty colleagues included veteran CTV & CBC Journalist Yvonne Colbert, TV Producer/Video Wiz Stephen Melanson, former C100 Creative Writer & Jack 92-9 Personality Nicolle Bellefontaine and ‘global journalist’ and former CBC PEI TV News Anchor Erin Moore.

-In 2010, NSCC Radio students won 5 of the 7 BEAC national audio awards, including the Presidents Award for the Best overall audio entry in all Canadian student categories.
-In 2011, the top Radio PSA and the Presidents Award for best overall audio was again awarded to an NSCC Radio student and in 2012, an NSCC Radio student won another BEAC award for the Top student-produced Radio Drama in Canada.
-In 2014 four NSCC Radio graduates won a national BEAC award for ‘Best Podcast & Information Magazine Show’.
+In 2010, NSCC Radio students won 5 of the 7 national BEAC audio awards, including the President’s Award for the Best Overall audio entry in all Canadian student categories.
+In 2011, the top Radio PSA and the President’s Award for best overall audio were again awarded to an NSCC Radio student and in 2012, another NSCC Radio student won a BEAC award for the Top student-produced Radio Drama in Canada.
+In 2014 four NSCC Radio grads won a national BEAC award for ‘Best Podcast & Information Magazine Show’.

-In the late 90’s Dave started consulting and freelancing to maintain currency in the Radio, Creative and Audio Production field.
-In 2003 he launched MediaVoice and it’s the hub of his creative, consulting and technical activity.
-“I love working with new clients and I wish there were 36 hours in a day.
-I’m honored to have been entrusted with projects both small and large and we strive to exceed the expectations of every client”.
-Today, over 22 professional voices are represented by MediaVoice and educational, online, government and corporate voicing services have become it’s “hallmark products”.
+In the late 90’s David started freelancing to maintain ‘currency’ in the Radio, Creative and Audio Production field.
+In 2003 he launched MediaVoice, a small hub of his creative, consulting, and technical activity.
+“I love working with new clients and wish there were 36 hours in a day.
+I’m honored to have been entrusted with projects small and large and I strive to exceed the expectations of every client”.
+Today, over 26 professional voices are represented by MediaVoice and educational, corporate and government voicing services have become its “hallmark products”.

-David has also been judging for a dozen years.
-He maintains adjudicating roles annually for the Atlantic Journalism awards in Halifax, was a RTDNA judge for several years, is an annual Judge for the national BEAC Student Radio Awards and two years ago was named to the panel of judges for the Radio And Production world publication, RAPMag headquartered in Texas, USA.
+David has also been judging for over a dozen years.
+He has adjudicated for the Atlantic Journalism Awards in Halifax, was an RTDNA judge for several years, was a Judge for the annual national Student Radio Awards and six years ago was named to the panel of judges for the Radio And Production world publication, RAPMag headquartered in Irving, Texas USA.

-David Bannerman was the recipient of the ‘Michael Monty Distinguished Service’ Teacher Award for 2017.
-The award is presented annually to a Canadian University/College Faculty member who exhibits a high degree of consistent passion for their electronic media subject area and for connecting post-secondary students with Radio / Television Industry Employers.
+In 2017, the Broadcast Educators Assoc. of Canada 2017 National Media Teaching Award was given to David Bannerman.
+The ‘Michael Monty Distinguished Service’ National Teacher Award is an award presented annually to a Canadian University/College Faculty member who exhibits a high degree of passion for their electronic media subject area and for consistently connecting post-secondary students with Radio & Television Industry Employers across Canada.

-Dave’s hobbies include Photography, Renovating & Restoring and trying to learn to play guitar.
+Dave’s hobbies include photography, renovating & restoring, and trying to learn to play guitar.
 “My dream is to someday perform publicly..at least once..”.
-David resides in the eastern Annapolis Valley with his daughter ‘Bean’.
-MediaVoice is located in West Hants, a 40 minute drive from Halifax, the capital of Nova Scotia, Canada.
+David resides in the eastern Annapolis Valley with his daughter ‘Joy’ and his ‘rescue canine’ Skye.
+MediaVoice is located in West Hants, a 40-minute drive from Halifax, the capital of Nova Scotia, Canada.